judithyueli/mexBBFMM2D/README.md

 Run `compilemex.m`.
 It will compile the source code and generate a MEX-file with your provied name (e.g. `case1.mexmaci64`).
 The extension (`.mexmaci64`) will depend on your platform.

-For Windows users: If you get an error about file ammintrin.h missing, follow instructions here: http://www.mathworks.com/matlabcentral/answers/90383-fix-problem-when-mex-cpp-file

 NOTE!!
 Recompile the MEX-file (step 2) when the kernel function is changed.

 ####Step 3: Run example